 This one is pretty speculative and abstract but still got me thinking.
 During their sweaty van ride to the old Hardesty farmhouse, Pam busts out her trusty copy of A to Z Horoscope Maker and Delineator.
 She begins reading:

 …When malefic planets are in retrograde — and Saturn is malefic — their maleficies are increased.

 After they’re attacked by the hitchhiker (more on that in a sec) she reads co-traveler Franklin his horoscope, which is equally ominous.
-And at first viewing, this is the extent of any sort of reference to planets/horoscopes.
+At first viewing, this is the extent of any sort of reference to planets/horoscopes.
 Other than a device used for foreshadowing, it seems to serve no purpose.
 But then I started noticing repeated shots of the moon throughout the film.
-Sure, that’s a an old horror standby, but it shows up 3 times in this movie.
+Sure, that’s an old horror standby, but it shows up 3 times in this movie.
 And then I remembered the opening credits:

 The entire opening credits are set over what appears to be the sun, bubbling and bursting with solar flares.
-Red, volatile, surround by space.
+Red, volatile, surrounded by space.
 So here we have yet another reference to space and planets (I know the sun is a star, I’m not some saphead.
 Stay with me.)

 After they kick the hitchhiker out of their van, he smears some sort of symbol on the door in his blood.
 For years this has bugged me; pointless imagery to invoke fear or secret insignia with deeper meaning?
 I Googled the symbol for Saturn (for the heck of it) and this is what I found.
 They don’t necessarily look similar to me, but I’ll let you be the judge:

 Okay, that one may have been reaching but I’m pretty confident about this next one.